Mississippian culture pottery: Caddoan pottery

 The coming of Europeans and the attendant population loss, forced moves, and changing economy saw the end of the Caddo pottery tradition in the 18th century, and by the end of the 19th century only vestiges of the tradition survived.
 The last of the original tradition of Caddo pottery was made in the late 19th century in Oklahoma.
-Beginning in the 1990s, Jereldine Redcorn (Caddo) single-handedly revived her tribe's ceramic traditions.
+Beginning in the 1990s, Jeri Redcorn (Caddo) single-handedly revived her tribe's ceramic traditions.

 Moundville pottery

-There are two major varieties of pottery associated with the Moundville site and the surrounding areas of Alabama.
+There are two major varieties of pottery associated with the Pafalaya province.
 The Hemphill style pottery is a locally produced ware with a distinctive engraving tradition.
 It is found in the graves of commoners and the elite alike, as well as being found in domestic settings.
 The other variety consists of painted vessels, many of which were not produced locally.
 Unlike the engraved pottery, the negative-painted pottery only seems to have been used by the elites at the Moundville site itself, and have not been found outside of the site.